zopefoundation/Zope/docs/zdgbook/ObjectPublishing.rst

 - **required** -- Raises an exception if the variable is not present or is an empty string.

-- **ignore_empty** -- Excludes a variable from the request if the variable is an empty string.

 - **date** -- Converts a string to a **DateTime** object.
 The formats accepted are fairly flexible, for example ``10/16/2000``, ``12:01:13 pm``.